If you are thinking of renting in the private sector there are a number of places you can find private rented accommodation:

 Always make sure you are provided with a receipt from the landlord or agent for any money you pay to them.
-Find out on how your deposit is protected.
+Find out how your deposit is protected.

 If you are renting an entire property the landlord must issue you with an Assured Shorthold Tenancy and this must be for a minimum period of 6 months.
 If you sign any tenancy agreement do not accept anything less than a 6 month period, if your landlord tries to issue you with a tenancy less than this you will both still be obligated for 6 months regardless.

 If after the initial 6 months your landlord does not issue you with a further tenancy agreement, you will become a periodic tenant which means the tenancy will continue on a month to month basis.
 You and the landlord are still entitled to the same rights as described in your original tenancy agreement.